 The section will focus on the following areas:

 • Inferring genome function based on inter-individual variability;

 • Understanding the role and function of variations in health and disease;

 • Strengthening gene association with disease/clinically relevant phenotypes, including treatment;

 • Genomic systems analysis and systems medicine in relation to human health and disease;

 • Studies translating new genomic knowledge into clinical practice and precision medicine.

-Human and Medical Genomics welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Human and Medical Genomics welcomes submissions of the following article types: Brief Research Report, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.